-Theaters within our network represented approximately 69%, 67%, and 67% of the total theater attendance in theaters that present advertising in the top 10, top 25, and top 50 U.S. DMAs\, respectively, and 62% for all DMAs\, providing a very attractive platform for national advertisers who want exposure in larger markets or on a national basis.
+69%, 65%, and 65% of the total theater attendance in theaters that present advertising in the top 10, 25, and 50 U.S. DMAs®, respectively, and 61% of all DMAs® nationally in 2019.

 Designated Market Areas (DMAs) are the geographic areas in the United States in which local television viewing is measured by Nielsen.
 Source: Nielsen